markmoxon/lander-source-code-acorn-archimedes/README.md

 ![Screenshot of Lander on the Acorn Archimedes](https://lander.bbcelite.com/images/github/Lander.png)

 This repository contains source code for Lander on the Acorn Archimedes, with every single line documented and (for the most part) explained.
+It has been reconstructed by hand from a disassembly of the original game binaries.

 It is a companion to the [lander.bbcelite.com website](https://lander.bbcelite.com).